 Getting Buy-In: Part One

 Getting buy-in is about people collaboratively engaging to explore challenges, find solutions, and act to bring about change.
 Solutions might be known in advance but are often “discovered” through dialogue.
-If you want to suggest a solution, rather than have your audience do so, then the process of getting buy-in shifts away from dialoguing and more toward encouraging, influencing, motivating, and persuading others to agree (buy-in) to your suggested solution.
+When you want to suggest a solution, rather than have your audience do so, then the process of getting buy-in shifts away from dialoguing and more toward encouraging, influencing, motivating, and persuading others to agree (buy-in) to your suggested solution.
+Here, you often get push back.
+It’s not “their” idea.

 On the other hand, in the case where the “solution” is not definitively known and you want to maximize people “owning” the solution, which is the vast majority of cases, then the process shifts toward mutual exploration, dialoguing, and creation of solutions.